 If any options or stock appreciation rights ("SARs") expire or are canceled, forfeited, exchanged, or surrendered without having been exercised, or if any stock awards, stock units, or other stock-based awards are forfeited, terminated, or otherwise not paid in full, the shares of Class A Common Stock subject to such awards will again be available for purposes of the Equity Incentive Plan.
-If shares of Class A Common Stock are surrendered in payment of the exercise price of an option, the number of shares of Class A Common Stock available for issuance under the Equity Incentive Plan will be reduced only by the net number of shares actually issued by us upon such exercise of any SAR under the Equity Incentive Plan, the number of shares as to which such option is exercised.
-Upon the exercise of any SAR under the Equity Incentive Plan, the number of shares of Class A Common Stock available for issuance will be reduced only by the net number of shares of Class A Common Stock available for issuance set of any SAR under the Equity Incentive Plan, the number of shares actually issued by us upon such exercise.
+If shares of Class A Common Stock are surrendered in payment of the exercise price of an option, the number of shares of Class A Common Stock available for issuance under the Equity Incentive Plan will be reduced only by the net number of shares actually issued by us upon such exercise and not by the gross number of shares as to which such option is exercised.
+Upon the exercise of any SAR under the Equity Incentive Plan, the number of shares of Class A Common Stock available for issuance will be reduced only by the net number of shares actually issued by us upon such exercise.

 If shares of Class A Common Stock are withheld by us in satisfaction of the withholding taxes incurred in connection with the issuance, vesting or exercise of any grant or the issuance of Class A Common Stock under the Equity Incentive Plan, the number of shares of Class A Common Stock available for issuance will be reduced by the net number of shares issued, vested, or exercised under such grant, calculated in each instance after payment of such share withholding.
 If any awards are paid in cash, and not in shares of Class A Common Stock, any shares of Class A Common Stock subject to such awards will also be available for future awards.
 If we repurchase shares of Class A Common Stock on the open market with the proceeds from the exercise price we receive from options, the repurchased shares will not be available for issuance under the Equity Incentive Plan.
 A total of 1,650,785 shares of Class A Common Stock were originally available for sale under the ESPP.
-In addition, the ESPP provides for annual increases in the number of shares available for issuance under the ESPP beginning on the first trading day in January each calendar year during the term of the ESPP, beginning with the 2022 calendar year, by an amount equal to one percent (1%) of the total number of shares of Class A Common Stock and Class B Common Stock outstanding on the last trading day in the immediately preceding calendar month, but in no event shall any such annual increase exceed 1,686,531 shares or such lesser number of shares determined by the Compensation Committee of the Board of Directors (the "Compensation Committee") in its discretion.
+In addition, the ESPP provides for annual increases in the number of shares available for issuance under the ESPP.
+In addition, the ESPP provides for annual increases of Class A Common Stock and Class B Common Stock outstanding on the last trading day in January each calendar year during the term of the ESPP, beginning with the 2022 calendar year, by an amount equal to one percent (1%) of the total number of shares of Class A Common Stock and Class B Common Stock outstanding on the last trading day in the immediately preceding calendar month, but in no event shall any such annual increase exceed 1,686,531 shares or such lesser number of shares determined by the Compensation Committee of the Board of Directors (the "Compensation Committee") in its discretion.
 On January 1, 2022, pursuant to the evergreen provision, the aggregate number of shares of Class A Common Stock available for sale under the ESPP was increased by 760,667 shares.